tmdict/tmdict/data/content/fgo-material-xi/illyasviel-von-einzbern-archer/personal-skills.en.md

 ### Summer Vacation!
 (Child): A+

 Elementary school children are powerful, almost invincible during the summer.
 (They think) they can do anything, and (they think) they have all the time in the world.
-They start to weaken around the end of August
+They start to weaken around the end of August.

 ### Legal Shower!: B++